s0raLin/scargo/README.md

 ### Common Issues

 - **Scala CLI not found**: Make sure Scala CLI is installed and available in your PATH
-- **Build fails**: Check that all dependencies are correctly specified in `Scargo.toml`
+- **Build fails**: Check that all dependencies are correctly specified in `Sinter.toml`
 - **Run fails**: Ensure your main file has a proper entry point (extends App or has a main method)

 ### Getting More Help

-- Run `scargo --help` for command overview
+- Run `sinter --help` for command overview
 - Check the [Scala CLI documentation](https://scala-cli.virtuslab.org/) for Scala-specific issues
-- Report issues on the [GitHub repository](https://github.com/yourusername/scargo)
+- Report issues on the [GitHub repository](https://github.com/yourusername/sinter)

 ## License